WilliamCurrie/recruitment/README.md

 # Docker
 Didn't use it as I was coding on Windows 10 and was running Home not professional or enterprise.
-Because it has an index file should just be able to point an apache webserver to the src directory and it'll work.
+Because it has an index file should just be able to point an apache webserver to the public directory and it'll work.

-Have changed the nginx.conf file so you should be able to use docker to check this is working as well.
+# Composer
+Pulled in a few packages with composer so you'll need to run `composer install` first

 # Database
-I've modified the structure of the init.sql to change a columns name
+I've modified the structure of the init.sql to change some columns to some slightly more conforming names